magao-x/handbook/operating/daily_startup.rst

       # verify processes are all green/running
       [xsup@exao2 ~]$ exit

+  A useful further check is to run `getINDI` on each machine to verify that INDI server is communicating.

 .. note::
      All software on all machines should be up and running with good INDI communications.
 If it is not you can not begin to power up because you won't be able to observe what happens.